probmods/dippl/chapters/04-factorseq.md

 ### The HMM

-Below, we assume that `transition` is a stochastic transition function from hidden to hidden states, `observe` is an observation function from hidden to observed states, and `init` is an initial distribution.
+Below, we assume that `transition` is a stochastic transition function from hidden to hidden states, `observeState` is an observation function from hidden to observeStated states, and `init` is an initial distribution.

 ~~~
 var transition = function(s) {
   return s ? flip(0.7) : flip(0.3)
 }

-var observe = function(s) {
+var observeState = function(s) {
   return s ? flip(0.9) : flip(0.1)
 }

-observe(transition(true))
+observeState(transition(true))
 ~~~

 Here is a fairly standard version of the HMM: